Click here to play the Audio.

 Community

-According to Jones, Greenberg, and Crawley (2015), understanding early characteristics can be of great value in helping children develop into healthy adults.
-Healthy personal development through social-emotional learning is thought to combat public health problems such as substance abuse, obesity, and violence.
+According to Jones, Greenberg, and Crawley (2015), recognizing and nurturing early social-emotional traits plays a critical role in helping children grow into healthy, thriving adults.
+Social-emotional learning (SEL) supports healthy personal development and is linked to the prevention of widespread public health challenges such as substance abuse, obesity, and violence.

 Reference: